 Kit R. Roane is a producer at Retro Report.
 He has worked as a journalist and documentary photographer for more than 20 years, covering local, national and foreign assignments for a variety of publications, including The New York Times and U.S. News & World Report.
 Kit has reported on events, from the wars in Bosnia, Afghanistan and Iraq to the Los Angeles riots, the Oklahoma City bombing, the OJ Simpson case and the abuse of prisoners at Abu Ghraib.
 He has also written several screenplays, including one for Warner Bros.
 Pictures.

-Bret Sigler is a contributing video editor at Retro Report.
+Bret Sigler is a contributing producer and video editor at Retro Report.
 He directed, edited and shot award-winning documentaries for outlets such as PBS, ABC, MSNBC, TIME and Nat Geo.
 His work has been recognized by the CINE Masters’ Series, the Chris Awards, the American Society of Magazine Editors and the Brooklyn Arts Council and has screened at MOMA, HotDocs, Tribeca, and at numerous other film festivals around the world.

 Matt Spolar is a reporter at Retro Report.
 Matt was a political reporter at the Concord Monitor, New Hampshire’s capital newspaper, where he covered the statehouse and the 2012 presidential primary.
 He also reported on a range of local issues, from recovery efforts after massive flooding to controversy at the northeast’s largest racetrack.
 Matt previously wrote for the Philadelphia Inquirer and interned as a newspaper correspondent at the Pennsylvania statehouse.